 Like Jupiter, Saturn is a gas giant and even with its truly enormous distance from us it shines brightly in the sky and is easy to pick out with the naked eye.

-Much like Jupiter, Saturn has poor visibility for the first quarter of 2021.
-It improves as a morning object from March, reaching opposition (its closest approach to Earth) on October 2nd.
+Much like Jupiter, Saturn has poor visibility for the first quarter of 2022.
+It improves as a morning object from March until it reaches opposition (its closest approach to Earth) on 14 August.
 After that, Saturn is an evening object visible for the rest of the year.

 Saturn Seeing Challenges: